 - 1. A complete discussion of the history of the demyelinating disorder. - 2.
-Reports of consultations and diagnostic testing, including: neurology and (as applicable) ophthalmology consultations, reports and images from neuroimaging studies, laboratory testing (including lumbar puncture/cerebrospinal fluid studies, if performed), and sleep study reports (if performed).
-If images are sent to ACS on CD, please ensure that the images can be viewed on a standard AF desktop system without needing administrative privileges. - 3.
+Reports of consultations and diagnostic testing, including: neurology and (as applicable) ophthalmology consultations, reports and images from neuroimaging studies, laboratory testing (including lumbar puncture/cerebrospinal fluid studies, if performed), and sleep study reports (if performed). - 3.
 Current physical, mental status and neurologic examination findings. - 4.
 Neuropsychological testing if performed.
 Contact ACS Neuropsychology for questions or further guidance on need for testing and on which tests to administer. - 5.
 RILO/MEB results, if obtained.

-- 6. If the local base cannot provide any of the above listed information, they should document why, explaining reasoning to waiver authority. - B. Renewal Waiver Request: - 1 Interval history and level of symptom resolution. - 2 Copies of any applicable interim specialty reports, labs, imaging reports and images.
-If images are sent to ACS on CD, please ensure that the images can be viewed on a standard AF desktop system without needing administrative privileges. - 3.
-Current physical, neurologic and mental status examination findings. - 4.
-RILO/MEB updates as applicable. - 5.
+6. If the local base cannot provide any of the above listed information, they should document why, explaining reasoning to waiver authority.

+- 1. Interval history and level of symptom resolution.
+Copies of any applicable interim specialty reports, labs, imaging reports and images.
+For image submission process, see page 2. - 2.
+Current physical, neurologic and mental status examination findings. - 3.
+RILO/MEB updates as applicable.
 If the local base cannot provide any of the above listed information, they should document why, explaining reasoning to waiver authority.